Redwood City Blood Alcohol Content Lawyer

-People are used to hearing about blood alcohol content.
-You know that if you blow a.08 that you can be charged with drunk driving, right?
-Did you know that you can be charged even if your blood alcohol content is found to be less than .08 percent?
+People are used to hearing about blood alcohol content (BAC).
+You know that if you blow a 0.08 that you can be charged with drunk driving, right?
+Well did you know that you can be charged even if your blood alcohol content is found to be less than 0.08 percent?

 A measure of your blood alcohol content is just one of the pieces of evidence that authorities will use against you in your DUI/DWI case.
-People often think that if you take a test and are found to have a blood alcohol content of higher than.08 you don’t have a leg to stand on, but this isn’t necessarily so.
+People often think that if you take a test and are found to have a blood alcohol content of higher than 0.08 you don’t have a leg to stand on, but this isn’t necessarily the case.
 Ultimately, 12 jurors must agree that your blood alcohol content actually was greater than the amount that California statutes use to define drunk.

 The measure of your blood alcohol content can be a large factor in the sentence you receive.
 Certain measures of blood alcohol content create tiers of stiffer penalties.
 While it is true that a measure of your blood alcohol content after arrest may be the strongest evidence against you, it is not beyond questioning with the help of a skilled attorney.

-Contact a San Mateo County Lawyer for Defense of Drunk Driving Charges
+Contact a Bay Area DUI Lawyer for Defense of Drunk Driving Charges